Configuring your Android device for ÉlanVPN

 - Under IPv6, you have "Use default Route" checked.

-These settings insure that all of your traffic passes over the VPN connection when you're connected.
 The rest of the defaults should be okay.

 To connect to the ElanVPN-Max network, simply tap the ElanVPN-Max